zer0k-z/CMRSuppressor/README.md

 ## Installation ##
 1. Grab the latest release from the release page and unzip it in your `csgo` folder.
-2. Restart the server or type `sm plugins load cmrsurpressor` in the console to load the plugin.
+2. Restart the server or type `sm plugins load cmrsuppressor` in the console to load the plugin.